LysanderdeJong/ATCS2021/README.md

 ## Demo and Analysis
 We include a jupyter notebook demo in which we show our models on the NLI task.
 We also include more detailed results showing the different properties the setence embeddings possess.

-The demo allows to to predict the entailment for any givven premise and hypothesis.
+The demo allows to to predict the entailment for any given premise and hypothesis.
 See [demo.ipynb](https://github.com/LysanderdeJong/ATCS2021/blob/main/demo.ipynb) for futher details.

 Also included is a small [report](https://github.com/LysanderdeJong/ATCS2021/blob/main/report.pdf) which goes into greater detail on the performance of the various models.